 |

-The workloads of the criminal judges in Pleven district are relatively small, which, however, has little effect on the speed of justice delivery.
-In 2021, one local judge heard an average of 6.8 cases a month, compared to 9.0 cases nationally.
-The proportion of criminal cases closed within 3 months was 89%, which equals the national average.
-The total number of crimes against the person and property registered in Pleven district is traditionally higher than the national average and in 2021 it reached 11.2 per 1,000 persons, versus the average of 9.8 per 1,000 persons nationwide.
-At the same time, the detection rate continues to exceed the national average and has increased to 55.3%, against 51.7% in the country.
+The workloads of the criminal judges in Pleven district are relatively small, which, however, has little effect on the speed of delivery of justice.
+In 2022, one local judge heard an average of 7.5 cases a month, compared to 10.1 cases nationally.
+The proportion of criminal cases closed within 3 months was 93%, against the national average of 89%.
+The number of crimes registered in Pleven district, as well as their detection rate, is comparable to the national average.
+The total number of crimes against the person and property is 11.5 per 1,000 people, versus the average of 11.6 per 1,000 people nationwide, while the detection rate is 50%, against 49% in the country.

 Share of criminal cases closed in the first 3 months (2022) |